 In 1995, APD established a donor recognition society named in honor of the original bequest by Mrs. Alice Peck Day.
 The Homestead Society recognizes and honors those who have made a bequest provision, life income gift, or other planned gift commitment to the hospital.

-To receive more information about giving or to discuss making a legacy gift, please contact David Crandall, Director of Development at (603) 448-7456.
+To receive more information about giving or to discuss making a legacy gift, please contact the Development Office at (603) 448-7442.

 The following list provides a short guide to the most popular planned gift options: